BlueBrain/connectome-manipulator/README.md

   > __Note 2:__ Some models may depend on other models as input for model building.

 * __Structural comparator__\
   Performs a structural comparison of the original and manipulated connectomes.
-Different structural parameters to compare (connection probability, synapses per connection, ...) are separately implemented in sub-modules and can be easily extended.
+Different structural parameters to compare (connection probability, synapses per connection, ...) are separately implemented in sub-modules and can be easily extended.\
+  Details can be found in the corresponding README file: [/pipeline/connectome_comparison/README.md](pipeline/connectome_comparison/)

 * __Topological comparator__\
   Performs a topological comparison of the original and manipulated connectomes based on advanced topological metrics.\